Do you really need to buy wool hand carders for your fleece preparation?

 The bristles, themselves are also more substantial, meaning the wire used in the carding cloth is thicker wire and much less flexible than the wire used on the grooming brushes.

 Dog brushes are made to feel good to the dog while brushing out the hair, so the bristles on the dog brush are much more forgiving.

 Dog brushes are made to align the fur all in one direction and to be used repeatedly, not in one or two passes.
-The dog brushes also help distribute oil down the hair shaft and massage the skin while brushing.
+The dog brushes also help distribute oil down the hair and massage the skin while brushing.